satchelfrost/cvr/README.md

 ./nob -e 3d-primitives
 ```

-> **Note:** The example `arena-point-raster` contains private data, so it won't run, but you can still examine the source code.
+> **Note:** Examples `video` and `gltf` rely on assets that are not found in this repo, so they won't run
-Also, `video` and `gltf` rely on assets that are not found in this repo, so they won't run properly until you download the
+properly until you download the assets (check their source code comments).
+The rest of the examples should work
-assets (check their source code comments).
-The rest of the examples should work out-of-the-box.
+out-of-the-box.

 ## Building on Mac/Windows
 Not yet supported.